Basics

-Fasting is a condition if one sits in one place and does not put anything in one’s mouth.
+Fasting is a condition in which one does not put anything in their digestive tract.

 Fasting is the voluntary abstention from all or some kinds of food and drink for a specific period.
 It can be practiced for various reasons, including religious, health, and medical purposes.
 There are several types of fasting: